Skip to main content

 I hope you had an enjoyable Christmas break.
 Happy New Year!

-God tells Jonah to go north-east to Nineveh, but Jonah heads west, to Joppa.
-And the book of Jonah shows us something remarkable: God’s primary response to people heading the wrong direction is not abandonment, but mercy.
-Like that sat-nav, God keeps pursuing, rerouting, and calling us back.
+Have you ever had one of those sat-nav rerouting moments where no matter how far off course you go, it calmly says, “Make a U-turn.”
+That’s the story of Jonah.
+God sends him north-east to Nineveh, but Jonah heads west instead.
+And the book shows us something remarkable: God’s response to people going the wrong way isn’t abandonment, but mercy.
+Like a sat-nav, he keeps pursuing, rerouting, and calling us back.
 Jonah takes us on a journey into the nature of God’s mercy.

 Reflect & Pray

+Where might God be inviting you to change direction this year?
 How have you seen God’s mercy meet you in unexpected ways?
-Where might God be inviting you to change direction this year?

 Thank you, Father, that Your goodness and mercy follow us all the days of our lives.
 Help us always extend that mercy to others this year, in Jesus’ name, amen.